 We do this every summer, every spring, every fall, and throughout the world.

 I am pleased to announce tonight that we are building on our impressive record of accomplishment to meet new challenges.

 The Fund for American Studies will continue to be the premier incubator of talent that can lead our country and the world forward in freedom.
 We will accelerate our work for liberty by creating:

-- The TFAS Honors Scholarship Program to expand our recruitment of young people who will be game changers in public policy, politics, journalism and other professions of influence.
+- The TFAS Leadership Scholarship Program to expand our recruitment of young people who will be game changers in public policy, politics, journalism and other professions of influence.
 This scholarship program will be used to continue to recruit the best and brightest into our “LIVE.
 LEARN.
 INTERN.” programs.

 - Building on the work of our affiliate, the Foundation for Teaching Economics, and to reach young people at an earlier age, we will develop the Early Economic Education Initiative significantly increasing the number of high school students and teachers we teach.